resolve109/study-aws-sa/aws-study-guide.md

 - Often combined with Amazon EventBridge for scheduled tasks
 - Better suited for applications that require more granular control over environments and longer running processes
 - More cost-effective than EC2-based solutions for infrequent or sporadic workloads
-- Fargate’s cost-effectiveness and operational simplicity have been validated.
+- Fargate's cost-effectiveness and operational simplicity have been validated.

 ### AWS Lambda
 - **Key Constraints**: